Search

 Where We Work.

-USAID’s LPHS-EC works in the twelve USAID-supported districts and one City (Jinja) within the East-Central region of Uganda (Figure 1 & Table 1.0.1).
-The project supports delivery of HIV and TB services to populations at 129 public health facilities and their catchment communities in the 13 administrative units.
+LPHS-EC works in the twelve supported districts and one City (Jinja) within the East-Central region of Uganda (Figure 1 & Table 1.0.1).
+The project supports the delivery of HIV and TB services to populations at 129 public health facilities and their catchment communities in the 13 administrative units.
 The EC region has 531 healthcare facilities, ranging from regional referral hospitals to health center II levels, of which 137 sites are accredited to offer antiretroviral therapy (ART) and 129 have PEPFAR targets in FY25.

 Showing USAID LPHS-EC Service coverage in the East Central region